-The Local Government Amendment Bill 2024 (the Bill) proposes to change the Local Government Act 1995 (the Act) to provide for various reforms, including the establishment of a new Local Government Inspector (the Inspector) and monitors that can provide for early intervention and assist local governments in resolving dysfunction.
+The Local Government Amendment Act 2024 (the Amendment Act) amends the Local Government Act 1995 (the Act) to advance various reforms, including the establishment of a new Local Government Inspector (the Inspector) and monitors to enhance early intervention and assist local governments in resolving dysfunction.

-In addition to the Inspector and monitor reforms, a range of other second tranche reforms are being introduced that focus on good governance and decision-making at council and committee meetings:
+In addition to the Inspector and monitor reforms, a range of other reforms are being introduced that focus on good governance and decision-making at council and committee meetings:

-- Revising the roles and responsibilities for the council, council members and local government chief executive officers (CEOs) to clarify the separation of powers and duties within local governments. - Improving rules for closing part of a council or committee meeting to the public, to ensure greater transparency and that these meetings are held openly wherever possible. - Changing audit committees to have an improved focus as "audit, risk and improvement committees" that are independently chaired, with greater clarity on how council committees should operate.
+- Revising the roles and responsibilities for the council, council members and local government chief executive officers (CEOs) to clarify the separation of powers and duties within local governments. - Improving rules for closing part of a council or committee meeting to the public, to ensure greater transparency and that these meetings are held openly wherever possible. - Changing audit committees to have an improved focus as "audit, risk and improvement committees" that will be independently chaired, with greater clarity on how council committees should operate.